 What is the purpose of cookies?

-Cookies make the communication amid users and web sites quicker and simpler.
+Cookies make the communication between users and websites quicker and simpler.
 Web sites utilise cookies mostly due to the reason that they save time and make the browsing encounter more orderly and entertaining.
 Web sites frequently utilise cookies for the aim of accumulating statistical details about their users.
-Cookies allow web sites to observe their users’ web surfing routines and study them for marketing reasons (for instance, to discover which merchandise or services they are fascinated in).
+Cookies allow websites to observe their users’ web surfing routines and study them for marketing reasons (for instance, to discover which merchandise or services they are fascinated in).

 Types of Cookies